In Depth Baby Product Reviews Led by a Pediatrician

 Mattress Pad Sensors

-The most reliable kind of movement-sensing product is the mattress pad design.
+The most reliable kind of movement-sensing product is arguably the mattress pad design.
 This type of product goes under the mattress (typically on a hard surface) and is only compatible with certain kinds of mattresses.
 These products relay messages to a nursery-located device that then alerts parents on a parent device or with a loud audible alarm in the nursery (model dependent).
 The problem with this kind of monitor is it will wake your baby if the alarm goes off.
 While it startles infants that have perhaps stopped breathing (which is good), a false alarm will wake a peacefully sleeping baby (who is breathing fine) for no reason.
+It is also a dying breed of monitor, with only one left in our review.

 baby monitor - the sensu-u baby v3 is a button-style wearable.